jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/WAXS.rst

 Allows you to select card to overwrite or create anew card with name you want.
 If you select card to overwrite, the new card name is not used.
 If Existing card is not selected, new name is used and card is create in current Igor experiment.
 You may want to export the card to computer in Irena location for future use.

+3. Import AMS txt cards

+The procedure is same as JCPDS card, except you point the file selector to the AMS_DATA.txt cards.
+Make sure you download from their database "diffraction data" and not crystal structures of other data.

+4. Manualy adding data

+This method creates empty table which you need to fill in with values manually - either type in or copy/paste from other programs, like Excel.
+You neeed at least d-spacing and Intensity, hkl are helpful.
+Do not bother with 2Theta values,they get created for wavelength you are using automatically.

 Now you can add it to the graph.